-Revenue increased by \$19.0 million, or 13.3%, in the first quarter of 2017 compared to the same period of 2016.
-The increase was the result of strong sales in our OEM Solutions segment, primarily to customers in the enterprise, energy and automotive segments.
-We also had a strong revenue contribution from our Enterprise Solutions segment from the GenX business which was acquired in August 2016 and new AirLink gateway product introductions.
+Revenue increased by \$17.3 million, or 11.1%, in the second quarter of 2017 and by \$36.3 million, or 12.1%, in the first six months of 2017 compared to the same periods of 2016.
+The increase was the result of strong sales in our OEM Solutions segment, primarily to customers in the automotive and enterprise segments.
+We also had a strong revenue contribution from our Enterprise Solutions segment as a result of strong sales by the GenX business that we acquired in August 2016.